 McGinnis, an anthropology concentrator who graduated summa cum laude in June, has special interests in the colonial and postcolonial history of medicine and health care systems.

 From 2009 to 2011 he took a two-year leave to attend Deep Springs College in California, a school with student body of 26 that focuses on students’ autonomy and independence.
 A school devoted to the idea of alternative education, Deep Springs requires that its students run the ranch and farm attached to the college.
-McGinnis said he became interested in medicine during his time at Deep Springs, where he was one of the two emergency medical technicians for the secluded school."The school is in an isolated desert valley, and it's over an hour away to the nearest hospital, so my classmate and I had to be trained for wilderness medicine," McGinnis explained of his service as an EMT.
+McGinnis said he became interested in medicine during his time at Deep Springs, where he was one of the two emergency medical technicians for the secluded school.

 He described the experience of attending Deep Springs as very influential on his personal outlook.
 “It has really shaped a lot of my beliefs about working with and for other people," McGinnis said.
 "It's developed an invaluable sense of appreciation for both friendship and collective problem-solving."

 McGinnis continued to work in health care during his time at Princeton, working as an EMT and volunteering at a clinic in the Democratic Republic of the Congo over one summer.
 Since graduation, he has been working for the Wellbody Alliance, an organization that provides health care in rural Sierra Leone.